powerpuffpwn/powerpuffpwn.github.io/about.md

 title: powerpuffpwn
 ---

 Powerpuffpwn is an open CTF group from Ulm, Germany.
-We used to meet at the Ulmer Verschwörhaus.
-At the moment we try to meet online on Wednesdays between 8 and 10 pm, [on our Discord channel](https://discord.gg/p5RJTeVA5F).
-Just drop by if you like.
+We meet bi-weekly on Thursday at the temporärhaus in Neu-Ulm.
+You find an up-to-date meeting schedule on the the temporärhaus page: https://temporaerhaus.de/termine-und-oeffnungszeiten/.
+Everyone, no matter their skill level, is welcome.
+Just drop by or write us an email "ctf (at) temporaerhaus.de" if you like.